LiveOrDevTrying/Tcp.NET/README.md

 **IConnectionServer** is a connected client to the server.
 These are exposed in the `ConnectionEvent` or can be retrieved from **UserConnnections** then **Connections** inside of **`ITcpNETServeAuth<T>`**.
 If a logged in User disconnects from all connections, that user is automatically removed from **UserConnections**.

 #### Stop the Server and Disposal
-To stop the server, call the `Dispose()` method to stop listening and free all allocated memory and resources.
+To stop the server, call the 'StartAsync() method if the server may be used again, or call the `Dispose()` method when the server is to be destroyed to stop listening and free all allocated memory and resources.

 ***

 ### Additional Information
 [Tcp.NET](https://www.github.com/liveordevtrying/tcp.net) was created by [LiveOrDevTrying](https://www.liveordevtrying.com) and is maintained by [Pixel Horror Studios](https://www.pixelhorrorstudios.com).
-[Tcp.NET](https://www.github.com/liveordevtrying/tcp.net) is currently implemented in (but not limited to) the following projects: [Allie.Chat](https://allie.chat), [NTier.NET](https://github.com/LiveOrDevTrying/NTier.NET), and [The Monitaur](https://www.themonitaur.com).
+[Tcp.NET](https://www.github.com/liveordevtrying/tcp.net) is currently implemented in (but not limited to) the following projects: [Allie.Chat](https://allie.chat), [NTier.NET](https://github.com/LiveOrDevTrying/NTier.NET), [The Monitaur](https://www.themonitaur.com) and [Gem Wars](https://www.gemwarsgame.com) *(currently in development)*.
 ![Pixel Horror Studios Logo](https://pixelhorrorstudios.s3-us-west-2.amazonaws.com/Packages/PHS.png)